How to Transition to Crib Sleep From Bed-Sharing (with zero judgement)

 If bed-sharing is working beautifully for your family, I’m genuinely thrilled for you.

-But if you’re reading this while on your second cup of coffee, your body aching from sleeping sideways, and your to-do list backed up because naps mean the whole house shuts down, this might be for you.
+But if you’re reading this while on your second cup of coffee, your body aching from sleeping sideways, and your to-do list backed up because naps mean the whole house shuts down, learning how to go from co-sleeping to a crib might be for you.

 Be honest: how do you want to sleep?